MetaplasiaTeam/castable-nft-demo/README.md

 # CastableNFT

-nft projects that can be put into ether minting
+nft projects that can be put into Ethereum,ERC20,ERC21 minting.